Client Illustration Project Stages

 Every project is unique , and the beginning of one usually starts with checking for availabilty and if we're the right fit.
 Maybe you're new to commissioning an artist/ illustrator?
 For your peace of mind here's the typical overall process you can expect when working with me.

-Typically sent to me (or if you are based in the US/Canada, my agent), the most helpful information to include are:
+Typically sent to me, the most helpful information to include are:

 - Information about you

 - The project I am to be illustrating for and any supporting documents that you feel may help

 - Sizes and formats (i.e 1000px by 1000px, JPG)

 - Perhaps some art direction on the contents/main subjects of the illustration

 - Licensing: What the illustration will be used on/in, in which country or location and how long the license to use the illustration is needed.

 An illustrator is an artist that solves creative problems, so we need to create the problem statement which is called the Creative Brief.
 Your initial enquiry might have majority of the information that I need, if not I’ll ask for some more information.
 The brief is needed so as to:

 a.
 Have clear goal for the project (what we want to achieve by the end of it)